miknayr/The-Bagel-Invitationals/updates.md

 - have console.log logging all useful numbers in order to solve "golf puzzle"
 - tasks; need to figure out how to update coordinates with a variable with an end,
 -
+- have to figure out how to get "swingDistance < winning distance" line 173 to work.

+5/17 1145am update;
+- added ball movement! all on one canvas, can clean up the code for removing multiple canvas'
+- tasks; need to figure out how to put the distance into a number